ikartiks/mybeeper/readme.md

 * [androidx] - moving from android support libraries to androidx because of the reasons mentioned in links
 * [espresso] - for unit testing, android testing  (2 tests written)
-* [Room] - part of Jetpack, just wanted to show my proficiency in the same. [room_impl] You will find a better impl of room using app executors here, which is much more cleaner than the impl in this project as this one relies on creating threads
+* [Room] - part of Jetpack, just wanted to show my proficiency in the same. [room_impl] You will find a better impl of room using app executors here, which is much more cleaner than the impl in this project as this one relies on creating threads.
+It also uses RxKotlin
 * [ViewModel] - part of Jetpack, rotate the device and see all your data remain the same in configuration change.
 * [ConstraintsLayouts] - using constraints rather than traditional android layouts